-Olga A. Ganzen
+OLGA A. GANZEN

-Instructor of Library Science.
+Assistant Professor and Director of International Education and Study Abroad Programs and University Librarian for International Studies.
 M.A., The Leningrad State Institute of Culture, 1980.
 (2001)

-J'Noel Gardiner
+J'NOEL GARDINER

-Assistant Professor of Finance.
+Associate Professor of Finance.
 B.S., University of Southern Mississippi, 1980; M.B.A., University of Southern Mississippi, 1981; Ph.D., University of Georgia, 1988.
 (1997)